Are you thinking about sending money to Thailand as a one-time or recurring transfer?

 But if you have a bank account in Hong Kong or India, you can use XendPay without issue.

 XendPay has a friend referral program, which lets you earn money for each person you refer to XendPay, if your referral makes a transfer.

-XendPay isn’t your only option for transferring money to and from Thailand.
+XendPay isn’t your only option for transferring money.

 Now, on to You

 XendPay is a great way to make one-time or recurring money transfers to Thailand.

 Although their “free” transfers aren’t really free, the money you save by not using a bank negates what XendPay takes in exchange rates.